alvo254/Rails/README.md

 You only need require calls for two use cases:
  - To load files under the lib directory.
  - To load gem dependencies that have require: false in the Gemfile.

+# MVC and YOU
+So far, we've discussed routes, controllers, actions, and views.
+All of these are typical pieces of a web application that follows the MVC (Model-View-Controller) pattern.
+MVC is a design pattern that divides the responsibilities of an application to make it easier to reason about.
+Rails follows this design pattern by convention.